 Students in LSBU Business School are given many opportunities to attend professional events with industry leaders including the annual accounting conference.
-On Thursday 21 November 2019, the conference was held in the Business School, co-hosted with PQ Magazine.
-The event brought in many guests from prestigious accounting firms across London, industry experts, sustainability enthusiasts, experts and students.
+On Thursday 21 November 2019, the conference was held in the Business School; it was co-hosted by PQ Magazine.
+The event brought in many guests from prestigious accounting firms across London, industry experts, sustainability enthusiasts, and students.

-To kick off this year's event, Sarah Moore-Williams, Dean of LSBU Business School, introduced the event and the Business School ethos and its link with sustainability including the thought behind the sustainable aspects of the Business School building.
-She then ran through a brief history of accountants before PQ Magazine Editor, Graham Hambly introduced himself and the speakers.
+In her opening address, Sarah Moore-Williams, Dean of LSBU Business School, gave a brief account of the history of the school, outlined the Business School ethos and explained its link with sustainability including the thought behind the sustainable aspects of the refurbishment of the former Learning Resource Centre into the Business School building.
+PQ Magazine Editor, Graham Hambly, then introduced himself and the speakers.

 Heading to mass extinction

-Following the introductions, Professor Jill Atkins, co-author of ‘Chief Value Office: Accountants can save the planet’, presented her keynote speech which introduced guests to some shocking facts about our planet; according to experts, we are currently in the 6th period of mass extinction, which is one on from the extinction of the dinosaurs.
-She claimed that we focus too much on blaming just climate change as the cause of this but in fact habitat destruction is more serious along with over exploitation and pesticides.
-She also stated that around 1 million different species are threatened currently and 75% of this are insects – including pollinators.
+Professor Jill Atkins, co-author of ‘Chief Value Office: Accountants can save the planet’, presented her keynote address which introduced guests to some shocking facts about our planet; according to experts, we are currently in the 6th period of mass extinction, which is one on from the extinction of the dinosaurs.
+She noted that we focus too much on blaming just climate change as the cause of this but in fact habitat destruction is more serious along with over exploitation and the use of pesticides.
+She also stated that around 1 million different species are threatened currently and 75% of them are insects – including pollinators.

 Durian fruit: how the supply and demand could lead to extinction of the flying squirrel and investment risks

-Professor Jill Atkins drew the link between this and accountants, as this threat can link closely to risk in financial investment.
-She gave the example of durian fruit which grows in Malaysia.
+Professor Jill Atkins drew the link between these phenomena and accountants, as this threat can be linked closely to risk in financial investment.
+She gave the example of durian fruit which grows in Malaysia and other South-east Asian countries.
 This fruit is becoming increasingly popular in China and the demand for it has increased substantially over the last few years which means financial investors are in a good position along with farmers who produce the fruit.
-This demand meant that farmers in Malaysia are culling the forest to plant more durian fruit trees.
-Flying squirrel numbers, who are the sole creatures who aid in pollinating the fruit trees, were dropping in number as their habitats are being destroyed.
-This means that, although demand is high for the fruit and investment seems great, there is a huge risk as, if the flying squirrels are no longer there, there will be no more fruit to meet the demand.
+This demand meant that farmers in Malaysia are clearing the forest to plant more durian fruit trees.
+The number of flying squirrel, which are the sole creatures who aid in pollinating the fruit trees, was dropping as their habitats were being destroyed.
+This means that, although demand for the fruit is high and investment seems great, there is a huge risk as, if the flying squirrels are no longer there, there will be no more fruit to meet the demand.
 If these creatures go extinct then there is financial risk from the investment despite growth predictions.

 Three engaging streams

-Following the eye-opening keynote speech, the day was set out into 3 streams; Green Accounting and Social Responsibility, Taxes and Ethics, and Careers and You.
+Following the keynote speech, the sessions were set out into 3 streams; Green Accounting and Social Responsibility, Taxes and Ethics, and Careers and You.
 Each stream provided talks by industry experts followed by a group panel discussion for all streams to close.
-All attendees could decide on which stream to follow for the day or switch between sessions after refreshment breaks which were great for short networking opportunities before the real networking drinks section after the event with academics and industry professionals.
+Participants could switch between sessions after refreshment breaks which were great for short networking opportunities before the real (extended) networking drinks session after the event with academics and industry professionals.